 Characteristics of Differentiated Marketing

-The followings are some features of differentiated marketing.
+The following are some features of differentiated marketing.

 It is a customer-focused marketing approach.
 It emphasizes designing and producing products based on consumer preferences.
 As such, companies first have to identify the target markets and their preferences and develop products.